holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 This is the simplest possible zome with no entries and no exposed functions.

 ## Adding some Entries
+Let's add some entries using lists!
 Unlike in holochain-proto, where you needed to define a JSON schema to validate entries, holochain entries in Rust map to a native struct type.
 We can define our `list` and `listItem` structs as follows:

 ```rust
 #[derive(Serialize, Deserialize, Debug, Clone, DefaultJson)]